lthebe/wsd/README.md

 **4. Process and Time Schedule**

 We communicate using the messagging application Slack.

-2016
-    20-end: documentation and logging .
-2017
-    Weeks 1-2:

-**5. Testing**

-The backend will have tests for all views and all response cases.
-For the frontend we will use AVA.
-To ensure code quality we require all features must have unit tests before merging to master.

-**6. Time schedule**
+Most work will be done remotely due to divergent schedules of teammates.

 * 25.12-30.12:
   Development begins.
 We set up logging and documentation system and begin working on the backend, starting with authentication.
 * 1.1-21.1: